Ultimate Guide to CSS Gradients

 Putting it all together

 We can combine changing the shape, size, and position.
-All three values make up the first parameter of radial-gradient()
+All three values make up the first parameter of radial-gradient().
+That's why we only put one comma after them.

-All three values are optional and default to: ellipse farthest-corner at center center
+All three values are optional and default to: ellipse farthest-corner at center center.

 Here are a few examples, for you to get used to the syntax: